-"As for the idea that rules comparable to those set out in Law No 1386/1983 might qualify under the derogation provided for in Article 41(1), it should be observed that that provision pursues a precise, well-defined social-policy aim, namely to encourage private individuals to hold shares.
+As for the idea that rules comparable to those set out in Law No 1386/1983 might qualify under the derogation provided for in Article 41(1), it should be observed that that provision pursues a precise, well-defined social-policy aim, namely to encourage private individuals to hold shares.
 Like the exceptions provided for in Article 19(3) and Article 23(2) of the Second Directive, it is intended solely to encourage, in an objective and concrete manner, persons, such as employees, who generally do not have the means necessary to do so under the normal conditions of company law in the Member States, to participate in the capital of undertakings.

-38 Joined Cases C-19/90 and C-20/90 Karella and Karellas, [1991] ECR I-2691 paragraph 27.
+62 Joined Cases C-19/90 and C-20/90 Karella and Karellas, [1991] ECR I-2691 paragraph 27.

-"Consequently, a national rule cannot take advantage of that derogation unless its practical application helps to achieve the objective of Article 41(1) of the Second Directive.
-39" (underlining added)
+Consequently, a national rule cannot take advantage of that derogation unless its practical application helps to achieve the objective of Article 41(1) of the Second Directive."63 (underlining added)

-Furthermore, the Court of Justice has also held that the national authorities, including national courts, cannot, when assessing the exercise of a right conferred by a provision of EU law, alter the scope of that provision or compromise the objectives pursued by it.40

-As stated above, no provision of Directive 94/19/EC itself exonerates the Member States from their obligations in exceptional circumstances such as a serious and general financial crisis.
+- 138. Furthermore, the Court of Justice has held that the national authorities, including national courts, cannot, when assessing the exercise of a right conferred by a provision of EU law, alter the scope of that provision or compromise the objectives pursued by it.64 - 139.
+As stated above, no provision of Directive 94/19/EC itself exonerates the Member States from their obligations in exceptional circumstances such as a serious and general financial crisis. - 140.
 Conversely, Directive 94/19/EC does envisage that exceptional circumstances may be present in a given case.
-However, such special circumstances may only, as an exception to the rule, justify delays in payment.
+However, such special circumstances may only, as an exception to the rule, justify delays in payment. - 141.
 Under Article 10(2) of Directive 94/19/EC a guarantee scheme may, in wholly exceptional circumstances and in special cases, apply to the competent authorities for an extension of the time limit.
-Possible extensions are limited to a maximum of three months and cannot, in any event, be granted for longer than nine months in total.

-The Icelandic authorities relied on this provision of the Directive when extending the deadline to 23 October 2009.

-When enacting the Directive the legislator therefore made a conscious choice as regards the effect of possible exceptional circumstances.
+Possible extensions are limited to a maximum of three months and cannot, in any event, be granted for longer than nine months in total. - 142.
+The Icelandic authorities relied on this provision of the Directive when extending the deadline to 23 October 2009. - 143.
+When adopting the Directive the legislator therefore made a conscious choice as regards the effect of possible exceptional circumstances.
 The effect of such circumstances was limited to allowing for an extension of the deadline to pay compensation but did not alter the obligation to do so.

+64 Case C-367/96 Kefalas v.
+Greek State [1998] ECR I-2843, paragraph 22.

+63 Joined Cases C-19/90 and C-20/90 Karella and Karellas, [1991] ECR I-2691 paragraphs 31-33.
+See also, Case C-381/89 Ekklissias v.
+Greek State, [1992] I-2111, paragraphs 25 and 26.

-One may note that even with the experience of the financial crisis, the EU legislator has left the Directive largely unchanged, only strengthening it by increasing the coverage afforded to depositors and by reducing the payout time, and thus "[maintaining] depositor confidence and [attaining] greater stability on the financial markets"41.
-Indeed, Directive 94/19/EC has been, and will continue to be, an important stabilizing factor in times of exceptional circumstances such as the financial crisis.
+- 144. Even with the experience of the financial crisis, the EU legislator has left the Directive largely unchanged, indeed strengthening it by increasing the coverage afforded to depositors and by reducing the payout time, and thus "[maintaining] depositor confidence and [attaining] greater stability on the financial markets".
+65 Thus, Directive 94/19/EC has been, and will continue to be, an important stabilizing factor in times of exceptional circumstances such as a financial crisis. - 145.
+Moreover, the Commission Staff Working Document lends no support to the idea that Directive 2009/14/EC cannot, as a matter of principle and because of the way different Funds are financed, apply in the event of a systemic banking crisis.
+The document states expressly on page 20: